JordanMicahBennett/MASKED-UNSAVED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 ii) If cluster output folder exists in this project dir, delete it.

 ii) Run runClusteringTool.py to run the project.
-Notice folders for all 3 faces are produced in output/, correlating correctly with 3 input identities supplied in dataset.
-The masked face was successfully found.
+Notice 2 folders for all 2 faces/identities are produced in output/, correlating correctly with 2 input identities supplied in dataset.
+The masked faces were successfully found.